sematext/docs/docs/integration/kafka.md

 description: Monitor Kafka metrics for brokers, producers, and consumers, consumer lag and offset monitoring by consumer group, topic, or partition, and more.
 Our cloud and on-premises tools provide out of box Kafka graphs, reports and custom dashboards with built-in anomaly detection, threshold, and heartbeat alerts as well as easy chatops integrations

-Sematext offers simple Kafka monitoring agent written in Java and Golang with minimal CPU and memory overhead.
-It's easy to install and require no changes in the Kafka source code or your application's source code.
+Sematext has a simple Kafka monitoring Agent written in Java and Go with minimal CPU and memory overhead.
+It's easy to install and doesn't require any changes to the Kafka source code or your application's source code.

 ## Sematext Kafka Monitoring Agent
 This lightweight, open-source [Java Monitoring Agent](https://github.com/sematext/sematext-agent-java) collects Kafka performance metrics and sends them to Sematext.
 It comes packaged with a Golang-based agent responsible for Operating System level metrics like network, disk I/O, and more.
 The Kafka Monitoring Agent can be installed with RPM/DEB package manager on any host running Linux or in a containerized environment using ```sematext/spm-client```.